-Assumption Risk Level of Uncertainty Mitigations, Reasons and Financial Impact of Uncertainty Any inflationary increase in Council's costs that is not offset by efficiency gains or revenue is likely to impact the timing of future works or increase borrowing.
+Assumption Risk Level of Uncertainty Mitigations, Reasons and Financial Impact of Uncertainty • Any inflationary increase in Council's costs that is not offset by efficiency gains or revenue is likely to impact the timing of future works or increase borrowing.
 1.2 Sources of funds for replacing assets.
 The sources of funds will occur as projected.
-If funding does not occur as projected, then borrowing is required.
-Low If required, Council is well placed to borrow funds as required and remain within its LGFA benchmarks.
+Funding does not occur as projected and borrowing is required.
+Low Council is well placed to borrow funds as required and remain within its LGFA benchmarks.
 The impact to ratepayers of every \$10 million of additional borrowing for capital works is a 0.12% increase to rates spread over two years.
 This increase accounts for the interest cost and repayment of the borrowing over 30 years.
 1.3 Asset life.
-Useful life of assets is as recorded in asset management plans or based upon professional advice (the Accounting Policies detail the useful lives by asset class).
-If the useful life of an asset/s is significantly shorter than expected, then the asset will need to be replaced sooner than planned and budgeted for.
-If the useful life of an asset is longer than expected, then the asset may be replaced sooner than required resulting in a loss of economic life and a consequential higher cost of service.
-Moderate Council maintains its databases with the latest known condition information.
-However, piped networks are below ground making asset condition more difficult to assess.
-Ideally assets are replaced just in time.
-Earlier replacement would put more pressure on the Council's capital programme, financing costs and rates requirement.
-Late replacement can lead to more expensive replacement costs plus generally greater impacts on the operational costs, community and the environment.
+Useful life of assets is as recorded in asset management plans or based upon professional advice (the Accounting Policies Useful life of an asset/s is significantly shorter than expected.
+Moderate Council maintains its databases with the latest condition information.
+However, piped networks are below ground making remaining life more difficult to assess. detail the useful lives by asset class).
+Ideally assets need to be replaced just in time.
+Earlier replacement would put more pressure on the Council's capital programme, leading to higher depreciation expense and financing costs.
+Late replacement leads to more expensive replacements costs plus generally greater impacts on the operational costs, community and the environment.
 1.4 Carrying value of assets.
-The opening statement of financial position reflects correct asset values.
-The carrying value of assets are reviewed and updated on a regular basis.
-If asset revaluations differ to that planned and change projected carrying values, , depreciation expense and certain ratios may be impacted.
+The opening statement of financial position reflects the correct asset values.
+Asset revaluations will differ to that planned and change projected carrying values of the assets and depreciation expense.
 Low Land and buildings were revalued as at 30 June 2022.
-Wastewater, water supply and stormwater assets, were revalued as at 30 June 2020, and a fair value assessment undertaken as at 30 June 2022.
-Roading assets were revalued as at 30 June 2022.
-The valuation of the Council's facilities and infrastructure assets at optimum depreciated replacement cost involves a significant amount of judgement in estimating the
+Waste water, water supply and stormwater, were revalued at 30 June 2020, and a fair value assessment undertaken The carrying value of assets are revalued on a regular basis. at 30 June 2022.
+Roading assets were revalued at 30 June 2022.
+The valuation of the Council's facilities and infrastructural assets at optimum depreciated replacement cost involves a significant amount of judgement in estimating the